nelvadas/ansible-role-test-with-docker/README.md

-#Testing Ansible Roles with docker containers
+Testing Ansible Roles with docker containers
 --------------------------------------------

-The purpose of this tutorial is to show you how you can leverage docker to Automgially provision container to test an ansible role.
+The purpose of this tutorial is to show you how you can leverage docker to Automagically provision container on the fly to test an ansible playbooks and roles.
 Various initiatives have been started around Ansible tests.

 Let's consider the following *site.yml* playbook with a single *hellworld* role.
 The helloworld role perform one basic action: touch a new file /tmp/file.txt on the host